 The idea behind the WOTC is to help workers in target groups gain economic independence.
 It’s a well-used program, with businesses claiming over $1 billion from work opportunity tax credits annually.

-Get more specific detail about which employees are eligible here.Updated September 26, 2017
+Get more specific details about which types of employees are eligible here.Updated September 26, 2017

 This article provides general information and shouldn’t be construed as tax advice.
 Since tax rules may change over time and can vary by location and industry, please consult a CPA or tax advisor for advice specific to your business.